 It is widely documented and known that there are racial inequities throughout the entire ecosystem of affordable housing from development, financing, and ownership to the very beneficiaries that live or purchase the housing.
-We saw a "housing need" to incentivize the inclusion of MBE/WBEs in the development of such housing as part of an overall shift in the way that developments are conceived and built.
+We saw a "housing need" to incentivize the inclusion of for-profit Minority- and Women-owned business enterprises (MBE/WBEs), including disabled-owned and veteran-owned businesses, in the development of such housing as part of an overall shift in the way that developments are conceived and built.

-Within this category, points will be awarded when one or more MBEs or WBEs are serving on the project development team for the rental or owner-occupied housing initiative.
-Eligible development team roles include: project owner/sponsor, general contractor, lead architect, attorney, accountant, property management firm or disabled-owned and veteran-owned.
+Points will be awarded when one or more MBEs / WBEs, disabled-owned or veteran-owned business enterprises are serving on the project development team for the rental or owner-occupied housing initiative.
+Eligible development team roles include: project owner/sponsor, general contractor, lead architect, attorney, accountant, and property management firm.
 Project Owner/Sponsor refers to being the lead development entity as sponsor of rental initiative with ownership interest in the property or general partner in the case of a Low Income Housing Tax Credit initiative.
-Project Owner/Sponsor refers to the role as lead sponsor/developer of a homeownership entity.
-Separately, if no development team roles are filled by MBE or WBE, points may be awarded based on the lead sponsor's diversity/inclusion plan to partner with diverse business enterprises on the development team for this affordable housing initiative.
-Plan elements should include, but not be limited to, the following elements:
+Project Owner/Sponsor refers to the role as lead sponsor/developer of a homeownership entity